cx88/diepssect/CLIENTBOUND.md

 | Entity Id  | The id of an entity.       | vu(time) vu(counter)  |
 | Varindex   | The index of a field.      | vu(index XOR 1)       |

+## Fields

-There is a table of fields, with each row mapped to an index and a type, which looks like this:
+In diep, there is a table of fields, with each row mapped to an index and a type, which looks like this:

 | Index | Type | Description |
 |-------|------|-------------|